 Launched in 2005 by the American Veterans Center and the World War II Veterans Committee in Washington, D.C., the National Memorial Day Parade has been televised since 2008 and is broadcast live to troops stationed around the world.

-The 2016 National Memorial Day Parade will be televised LIVE nationally on REELZ, around the world on the American Forces Network, and streamed on Military.com.
+The 2017 National Memorial Day Parade will be televised LIVE on local stations nationwide, around the world on the American Forces Network, on News Channel 8 in Washington, and streamed on YouTube and Military.com.
 Check your local listings for additional broadcasts.

 Attend a Memorial Day parade near you.